My Journey into Robotics

 What I'm Into Lately.

-• I recently competed in the Roboracer Sim Racing competition at ICRA 2025.
-I got through the qualification round using the Follow-the-Gap method (check it out here), but couldn't participate in the finals due to work commitments.
+I competed in the Roboracer Sim Racing competition at ICRA 2025.
+I got through the qualification round using the Follow-the-Gap method (check it out here), but couldn't participate in the finals due to work.
 Still, it was a great experience, and I'm planning to jump back in for the next tournament.
-I'll also be revisiting classical planning approaches like Model Predictive Control (MPC), which I first explored during the F1Tenth course at CMU, and tuning it for the sim.

 Let's Connect